-Students in health majors must meet published clinical agency requirements when participating in assigned labs.
-Requirements include immunizations, criminal background checks, and sometimes random drug testing.
-To be in compliance with Article 23, Section 44-7-2920 of the S.C.
-Code of Law, all students enrolled in AHS 141, DAT 154, DHG 154, HIM 102, MED 102, MLT 110, NUR 102, NUR 160, PNR 110, RAD 101, RES 101, and SUR 101 must complete a criminal background check prior to being assigned to any direct care entity.
-Results of the criminal background check could affect the student's ability to complete required clinical rotations and/or become credentialed.
+Students in health majors must meet the published clinical agency requirements when participating in assigned labs.
+Requirements include immunizations, background checks, and drug testing.
+To be in compliance with Article, 23, Section 44-7-2920 of the S.C.
+Code of Law, all students enrolled in AHS 141, DAT 154, DHG 154, HIM 102, MED 102, MLT 110, NUR 160, NUR 201, PNR 110, RAD 101, RES 101, and SUR 101 must complete the requirements listed above prior to being assigned to any direct care entity.
+Results of the background check/drug screening could affect the student's to complete required clinical rotations and/or become credentialed.
 For example, a felony conviction could make a student ineligible to take the licensing exam(s) required by the profession or prevent the student from participating in the clinical training component.